sophiedeakin/My-Book-List/README.md

 Google Developer Tools is a set of web developer tools built directly into Google Chrome, this tool helps you edit pages and diagnose problems quickly which makes your website looker better and build them faster.

-Throughout the building process of the website I consistently used Google Developer Tools to identify bugs, it also allows me to test the responsiveness of the website by provding simulated devices like:
+Throughout the building process of the website I consistently used Google Developer Tools to identify bugs, it also allowed me to test the responsiveness of the website by providing simulated devices like:

 - Galaxy S9+
 - Galaxy Tab S4